bhantsi/gh-feed/README.md

 - Only public events are shown.
 Private activity will not appear.
 - If you see a warning about nearing the rate limit, wait a while before making more requests.
 - Make sure you have an active internet connection.
+- The tool displays up to 7 of the most recent events.

 ---